Adasha/proximity-effect/README.md

 myEffect.addEffect('blur',    0, 10);   // effect, near val, far val
 ...
 ```
+ProximityEffect directly supports most permitted functions of the `transform` and `filter` style rules, or additional arguments can be provided to add any single-value CSS rule.
+23
 (Full details on the API are forthcoming, for now there is only an unfinished [page on the wiki](https://github.com/Adasha/proximity-effect/wiki/API-reference))